 …

-The non-AP STA connecting to an infrastructure BSS shall retain a single MAC address for the duration of its connection across an ESS.
+A non-AP STA connecting to an infrastructure BSS shall retain a single MAC address for the duration of its connection across an ESS.
 A PMKSA created as part of an RSNA will contain the MAC address used to create the PMKSA.
-The non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching.
+A non-AP STA that supports PMKSA caching shall, if necessary, change its MAC address back to that value when attempting a subsequent association to the ESS using PMKSA caching.